GenaroNetwork/libgenaro-java/README.md

 - Erasure encoding with reed solomon for data reliability
 - Exchange report with bridge
 - Command line interface
+- Mock bridge and farmer, and continous integration

 ## Feature Todo